eskay993/gamefiles/silent-hill-3/README.md

 14. Let the installer do it's thing.
 It may appear to hang for a bit... just leave it to run.

 15. Towards the end, `Reloaded-II Mod Loader` will launch and start downloading updates. **IMPORTANT: Let it finish it's updates!
-You should see if download a couple of things then just sit there.**
+You should see it download a couple of things then just sit there.**

 16. Once the updates finish, just close `Reloaded-II`.
 Wait for the installer to finish up.

 17. Done!
 Run the game and enjoy!

 <br>